hbroek/reken/documentation/developer-guide/chapter-4.md

 In this example we set the callback property on the REST options to update the `message` variable when and how to REST call succeeded.

-TO convert the `created` values in the JSON file, a reviver property is set with a function that converts all JSDN date strings into Dates, but leaves all the other fields untouched.
+To convert the `created` values in the JSON file, a reviver property is set with a function that converts all JSDN date strings into Dates, but leaves all the other fields untouched.

-## 4.15 `data-calc`
+## 4.15 data-calc

 **Syntax:**
 **`data-calc`**